walterhiggins/WMPJS/book-outline.md

     /js animals[2]
     > sheep

-The above `animals.push('sheep');` statement actually *changes* the animals value.
+The above statement -- `animals.push('sheep');` -- actually *changes* the animals value.
 With Strings, this never happens.
 None of the String methods (and there are quite a few) change the value for which they are called.
 For example there is a *String.concat()* function which adds another string:

     /js var name = "steve ";
     /js name.concat("crafter");